Sagelt/ruins-of-the-lost-realm-campaign/_entries/sessions/2023-02-11 Defiling the Abyss.md

 excerpt: When the fellowship's mission to help the lost fisherfolk children brings them to the lair of the Defiler of the Abyss will they be able to escape with their lives?
 ---

-When the fellowship's mission to help the lost fisherfolk children brings them to the lair of the [[Defiler of the Abyss]] will they be able to escape with their lives?
+When the fellowship's mission to help the lost fisherfolk children brings them to the lair of [[The Defiler of the Abyss]] will they be able to escape with their lives?

 # Session Log